JOHNFLEURIMOND/MysqlExpressReactNode/README.md

 ![ReactEmail](public/App.png)

 # How It's Made :nut_and_bolt:🔨 :hammer::wrench::
- This application is written with React.js, Express, Passport.
+ This application built with React.js, Express, Node, Passport, & Using MySql for a database.

 ## Optimizations.
 Finish the app, I got the backend going and my tables in mysql created now I need to insert the data.

  # How It's Works:white_check_mark::
 1.)
-A user can send form data to Mongo DB Atlas.
+A user can send form data to MySql Databse.

 2.)
 User can see the json data once submit as an alert!